Immaculata University

 Phi Theta Kappa Scholarship - $1,000

-College of Adult Professional Studies (part-time evening, accelerated, online programs)
+Adult and Professional Studies (part-time evening, accelerated, online programs)

 Financial Aid